-- 60 EFRAG agrees that an entity is (subject to paragraph 102S of this ED) generally required to continue to apply requirements in IFRS Standards to measure the hedging instrument and the hedged item and to recognise in profit or loss hedge ineffectiveness that may arise due to any consequential valuation adjustments required by IFRS 9 and IAS 39.
+- 61 EFRAG agrees that an entity is (subject to paragraph 102S of this ED) generally required to continue to apply requirements in IFRS Standards to measure the hedging instrument and the hedged item and to recognise in profit or loss hedge ineffectiveness that may arise due to any consequential valuation adjustments required by IFRS 9 and IAS 39.
 EFRAG observes that this reflects the economics of the hedging relationships and its underlying items and hence provides useful information to users of financial statements.
-This also corresponds with EFRAG's view on Phase 1 where no corresponding relief was supported either. - 61 EFRAG agrees that the requirements in IFRS 9 and IAS 39 would be applied when the designation of a hedging relationship is amended to remeasure the hedging instrument and hedged item based on the alternative benchmark rate and recognise any resulting ineffectiveness in profit or loss.
-This should take place only when the underlying financial instrument is modified and should relate only to this financial instrument.
-However, EFRAG observes that the current wording used in the ED could imply that remeasurement of both the hedging instrument and the hedged item was required at the time the hedge documentation is amended, regardless of whether the underlying financial instruments are already based on the alternative benchmark rate or still based on IBOR.
-Hence EFRAG suggests to clarify the wording in the final amendments to require remeasurement of a financial instrument only if it is actually based on alternative benchmark rate. - 62 EFRAG agrees with the IASB tentative decisions with regard to hedges of a group of items.
-The IASB proposed to amend IFRS 9 and IAS 39 that apply when items within a designated group are amended for modifications that are required as a direct consequence of IBOR reform and are done on an economically equivalent basis.
+This also corresponds with EFRAG's view on Phase 1 where no corresponding relief was supported either. - 62 EFRAG agrees that the requirements in IFRS 9 and IAS 39 would be applied when the designation of a hedging relationship is amended to remeasure the hedging instrument and hedged item based on the alternative benchmark rate and recognise any resulting ineffectiveness in profit or loss.
+This should take place only when the underlying financial instrument is modified and should relate only to this financial instrument. - However, EFRAG observes that the current wording used in the paragraphs 6.9.11/102T and 6.9.12/102U of the ED could imply that remeasurement of both the hedging instrument and the hedged item is required at the time the hedge documentation is amended, regardless of whether the underlying financial instruments are already based on the alternative benchmark rate or still based on IBOR.
+EFRAG understands that the wording "to the extent relevant" in paragraph 6.9.10 refers to the fact that the timing might not be identical for the hedging instrument and the hedged item.
+Hence EFRAG suggests to clarify the wording in the final amendments to require remeasurement of a financial instrument only if it is actually based on alternative benchmark rate.

+- 64 EFRAG agrees with the IASB's tentative decisions with regard to hedges of a group of items.
+The IASB proposed to amend IFRS 9 and IAS 39 that apply when items within a designated group are amended for modifications that are required as a direct consequence of the IBOR reform and are done on an economically equivalent basis.
 If so, as described in paragraph 6.9.15 of the ED, an entity would be permitted to amend the hedge documentation to define the hedged items by way of two subgroups within the designated group of items and apply the requirements for group designations to each group separately.
 One group would be referencing the original interest rate benchmark and the other would be referencing the alternative benchmark rate.
-In addition, both rates would be treated as if they share similar risk characteristics (but only in relation to a group of items designated under IAS 39).

-63 EFRAG observes that these proposed amendments are consistent with the objective to continue hedging relationships when transitioning from IBOR to an alternative benchmark rate.
+In addition, both rates would be treated as if they share similar risk characteristics (but only in relation to a group of items designated under IAS 39). - 65 EFRAG observes that these proposed amendments are consistent with the objective to continue hedging relationships when transitioning from IBOR to an alternative benchmark rate.
 EFRAG observes that the proposed two subgroups would enable entities to do so without a need to amend key requirements that apply when designating groups of items, the so-called proportionality test and the requirement of similar risk characteristics under IAS 39.
 Hence, EFRAG agrees with the proposed amendments on subgroups because this will enable entities to reflect the transition to an alternative benchmark rate within a group of hedged items without amending the key requirements that apply in such cases.